isomerpages/moe-greenwoodpri/_gwps-experience/LLP WHIZZ.md

 and community activities/programmes and actively participates in them</p>
 </li>
 <li>
-<p>Gracious, responsible, open, enterprising, wise and resilient</p>
+<p>Wise, empathetic, gracious, resilient, responsible, and open-minded</p>
 </li>
 </ul>
 <h4><strong>Implementation:</strong></h4>
-<p><strong>CareIN Programme</strong>
+<p><strong>CCE in the Woods (CIW)</strong>
 </p>
-<p>CareIN is a 15-hour curriculum developed by the school to educate pupils
-on values and to build citizenry in them.
-The school uses the Appreciative Inquiry (AI), Four Player Model and Systems Thinking to engage pupils in their discussions.
-The package consists of worksheets, articles for discussions and pupils’ reflections on real-life local and foreign current affairs which are aired weekly through News-in-Class, a Mediacorp production.
-Issues presented would serve as triggers for discussions or debates on character and citizenry values.
-Pupils would then do reflections on how they are able to lead positive changes to the issues in groups or individually.
-(Refer to sample lesson plans attached)</p>
+<p>CIW is our school-based values-curriculum developed to educate students on values and self-leadership skills with the 7 Habits of Highly Effective People as a foundation.
+The CIW package consists of activity sheets, buzz time and students’ reflection on our school values and the 7 habits.</p>
+<p>Through the use Appreciative Inquiry (AI), the Four Player Model and Systems Thinking (Upper Primary), teachers engage students in critical thinking and guide them in developing their own moral compass.
+This is critical in developing our students into Critical Thinkers and Leaders of Character. </p><p>Additionally, students will self-assess on their progress in demonstrating our school values using the CIW Reflection.
+Thereafter, teachers will provide their input and feedback to support our students’ character development.</p>
 <p><strong>Values in the Woods Programme</strong>
 </p>
 <p>The Mother Tongue and Art department staff and pupils have come together